BlancoLanda/LandasRLTracker/README.md

 Information is obtained using Rocket League local logfiles (Psyonix API is closed from public access and I don't have a key).
 No third party queries are made.
 It checks the logs every second and parses all the MMR updates it throws.

+It's plug&play: Once tracker is opened, you don't have to do anything.
+Play your matches and enjoy the tracking! 💃

 **Only Windows 7+ and Steam RL accounts supported.**

 ## Information displayed